miladioumayma/Mondrian-Project/README.md

 Thanks for checking out this .

-##  Web Design Agency project
+## Mondrian Project
-A mini-project demonstratingweb design agency using HTML and CSS.
+A project demonstrating Mondrain project using HTML and CSS.

 ## Overview